WELCOME TO SOUTHERN ASSOCIATION FOR COUNSELOR EDUCATION AND SUPERVISION

-Voting starts September 10th and closes September 30th.
+Voting closes October 4th at 5:00pm CT.
 ONLY SACES members can vote; you may cast your vote online ONE time.
-After you have voted, you may not login and change your vote.
+After you have voted, you may login and change your vote.

-If you have questions regarding the SACES nominations or elections, please contact Dr. Shawn Spurgeon at email@example.com.
+If you have questions regarding the SACES nominations or elections, please contact Dr. Melanie Iarussi at email@example.com.